ElcoK/BigData_AED/_sources/week2/lecture.md

   name: python3
 ---

-# Lecture: Introduction to Data Analysis
+# Lecture: Introduction to Random Forests

 This week we focus on the basics of data analysis and regression analysis.